Der-Henning/tgtg/README.md

 2. Edit ```docker-compose.yml``` as described in the file
 3. Run ```docker-compose up -d```

+The container creates a volume mounting ```\tokens``` where the app saves the TGTG credentials after login.
+These credentials will be reused on every start of the container.
+To login with a different account you have to delete the created volume.

 ### Run from source

 Method for developers.